Aaraav/Epify/README.md

 A scalable RESTful Notes Management API built with **Node.js, Express.js, MongoDB, Redis, and JWT Authentication**.

-Epify allows users to create, manage, search, share, and organize notes securely with support for caching, pagination, authentication, pinned notes, and rate limiting.
+Epify allows users to create, manage, search, share, and organize notes securely with support for caching, pagination, authentication, pinned notes, time-based reminders, and rate limiting.
 Humans create hundreds of notes and then need systems to remember where they put them.
 Software politely cleans up the situation.

 ---